DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - Couplebreak events **MUST NEVER** have their `event_id` and `offset` fields changed.
   - Offset has been changed to the origin entry's address - everything will break if this is changed.
   - Event Id is created on data load and cannot be found later somewhere else - asking for the original will just redirect to `entry->event_id`.
-Changing a couplebreak entry's event Id is therefore also breaking it.
+Changing a couplebreak entry's event Id is the same as breaking it.

+The entries can be used in plugins (e.g. `sched_event`'s couplebreak integration) and they shine especially well when something needs to have an event in one task plot, but it cannot be done without editing an entry, possibly creating an incompatiblity with other plugins.
+Using couplebreak events can resolve this.

 # Bugs